bariew/yii2-doctest-extension/README.md

 Doc test Yii2 extension
 ===================
-Executes @example docBlock params as test cases.
+If you don't have a time to write tests.

 Description
 -----------

-This extension is for fast testing.
+This extension is for testing without test writing.
+It doe few things.
-It takes your docblock @example tag and runs its content as assert expression.
+1. It uses Curl to visit all your app pages (it finds them too) and submits all found forms just to make sure they are generally ok.
+It is useful to avoid critical errors like 404 or 500 error pages.

-So you can define few @examples for your method to be sure that it still return the data you expect.
+2. It takes your docblock @example tag and runs its content as assert expression.
+See examples below.

-It also runs you url get and post requests, e.g. you can test your API Controller with @example tags for each method.
+3. It also runs you url get and post requests, e.g. you can test your controller, eg API. with @example tags for each method.